 This can put you in the search engine’s good books too: Google’s ranking algorithm analyzes on-site metrics — of which social shares, bounce rate, page views, and time on-site are key considerations — and good performance can give your site a timely boost up the SERPs.
 More visibility, more visitors.
 Awesome, right?

 Of course, there is more to it than ensuring your visitors won’t physically leave your site.
 For example, a popup that appears when a visitor signals intent to leave can keep some visitors on site, but not in the way you want — it’s a shady tactic (when used for this purpose).
 We want visitors to want to stay and genuinely enjoy their time on the site.

 With this in mind, you need to ‘guide’ your audience towards areas of your website they will enjoy, therefore encouraging them to remain on your website for longer of their own accord.
-Internal linking is an obvious means to do this — as is the use of a related content widget placed below each article (something we covered a few weeks back).
+Internal linking is an obvious means to do this — as is the use of a related content widget placed below each article (something we covered a while back).